The annual exhibition of Living & Learning Nillumbik artists and makers.

 - Must be no more than 150 words

-- Must be provided as a Word document or in an email
+- May be provided as a Word document or in an email

 We reserve the right to edit the artist's statement in consultation with the artist, if necessary.